Congrats, we serve your area!

 The good news is these jugs last quite a long time.
 But, there are a few caveats you should know.
 We will teach you how to store water, which types of bottles to choose, and how much you will need.

 The Department of Agriculture and the Food and Drug Administration govern bottled water companies.
-Neither list a regulation for the shelf life of 5-gallon water bottles.
+Neither list a regulation for the shelf life of 5-gallon water bottles (or 3-gallon water bottles).
 In their eyes, or according to their guidelines, water does not have an expiration date.
 This is true only if it is professionally packaged in food-grade bottles.
 We recommend that you use your water within two years of the manufacturing date.
 The use-by date is printed on the neck of the bottle.

 First, let’s be clear – when we refer to “water” we are not talking about tap.
 Only use spring, distilled, reverse osmosis, or filtered water in 5-gallon water jugs.
 Do not refill them with tap water.
 The bottles must be sanitized and sealed to prevent contamination.